The watchword for the week:

 and as seeds in the garden spring up,

 and bear its fruit of peace among the peoples.

 Lord of the dance, in whom we live and move and exult for joy, guide our steps through the complexity of our lives.

-Keep us mindful of your steadfast love for us, and ways in which we can make that love come alive in the hearts of those that we love, serve, and come in contact with this very day.
+Keep us mindful of your steadfast love and how we can make that love come alive in the hearts of those we love, serve, and come in contact with this very day.
 AMEN.